Barry Wellman: Community networks and ICTs

 He collaborated with Helen Hua Wang and Jeffrey Cole of the World Internet Project's Center for the Digital Future to investigate the first national U.S. survey of social relationships and Internet use.
 Their work shows that the number of friends are growing, and that heavy Internet users have more friends than others.
 Wellman also collaborated with Ben Veenhof (Statistics Canada), Carsten Quell (Department of Canadian Heritage) and Bernie Hogan to relate time spent at home on the Internet to social relations and civic involvement.
 A different focus is his collaboration on Wenhong Chen's study of transnational immigrant entrepreneurs who link China and North America.

-Wellman's work has continued to focus on the interplay between information and communication technologies, especially the Internet, social relations and social structure.
+Wellman's work continued to focus on the interplay between information and communication technologies, especially the Internet, social relations and social structure.
 He directed the Connected Lives study of the interplay between communication, community and domestic relationships in Toronto and in Chapleau in rural northern Ontario.
 Early findings of the interplay between online and offline life are summarized in "Connected Lives: The Project".
 More focused research (with Jennifer Kayahara) has shown how the onetime two-step flow of communication has become more recursively multi-step as the result of the Internet's facilitation of information seeking and communication.
 Research (with Tracy Kennedy) has argued that many households, like communities, have changed from local groups to become spatially dispersed networks connected by frequent ICT and mobile phone communication.
-Other NetLab researchers, besides those noted in the text and the notes have included Julie Amoroso, Christian Beermann, Dean Behrens, Vincent Chua, Jessica Collins, Dimitrina Dimitrova, Zack Hayat, Chang Lin, Julia Madej, Maria Majerski, Mo Guang Ying, Diana Mok, Bárbara Barbosa Neves, and Lilia Smale.
+Other NetLab researchers have included Julie Amoroso, Christian Beermann, Dean Behrens, Vincent Chua, Jessica Collins, Dimitrina Dimitrova, Zack Hayat, Chang Lin, Julia Madej, Maria Majerski, Mo Guang Ying, Diana Mok, Barbara Barbosa Neves, and Lilia Smale.

-Wellman is involved in the "Networked Individuals" project, using the fourth East York study to investigate their social networks and digital media use.
-His collaborators include Brent Berry, Molly-Gloria Harper, Maria Kiceveski, Guang Ying Mo, Anabel Quan-Haase, Helen Hua Wang, and Alice Renwen Zhang.
+Wellman was involved in the "Networked Individuals" project, using the fourth East York study to investigate their social networks and digital media use.
+His collaborators included Brent Berry, Molly-Gloria Harper, Maria Kiceveski, Guang Ying Mo, Anabel Quan-Haase, Helen Hua Wang, and Alice Renwen Zhang.
 The initial papers focused on older adults, aged 65+. showing how they used digital media to stay connected with relatives and friends both near and far.
 Most recently, he with Anabel Quan-Haase and Molly-Gloria Harper have distinguished a typology of networked individualism as either Networked, Bounded, or Limited.

-Teaching and mentoring

-Wellman mentors graduate and undergraduate students in courses about community, social network analysis, and technology and society.
-He has co-authored with more than 80 students, including five undergraduates and one high school student.
-In 1998, he received the annual "Mentoring Award" from the International Network for Personal Relationships.